wernerfred/docker-mailserver/docs/content/tutorials/installation-examples.md

 ### Configuration of the backend (`dovecot` and `postfix`)

-The following changes can be achived completely by adding the content to the appropriate files by using the projects [function to overwrite config files](https://github.com/docker-mailserver/docker-mailserver/wiki/List-of-optional-config-files-&-directories).
+The following changes can be achived completely by adding the content to the appropriate files by using the projects [function to overwrite config files][docs-optionalconfig].

 Changes for `postfix` can be applied by adding the following content to `config/postfix-main.cf`:
 ```